msfjarvis/viscerion/README.md

 $ ./gradlew assembleDebug
 ```

-Note: on macOS you also need to install the GNU `coreutils` package through homebrew.
+Note: on macOS you might need to install the GNU `coreutils` package through homebrew.

 ## Contributing